fasthttp/router/examples/basic/README.md

 # Example of FastHttpRouter

-These examples show you the usage of `fasthttprouter`.
+These examples show you the usage of `router`.
 You can easily build a web application with it.
 Or you can make your own midwares such as custom logger, metrics, or any one you want.

 ### Basic example

-This is just a quick introduction, view the [GoDoc](http://godoc.org/github.com/buaazp/fasthttprouter) for details.
+This is just a quick introduction, view the [GoDoc](http://godoc.org/github.com/fasthttp/router) for details.

 Let's start with a trivial example: